-If you’re just beginning your quest for an executive resume writing service or thinking about hiring an executive resume writer, I’ve written this article to help guide you and make you an informed buyer.
+If you’re just beginning your quest for an executive resume writer or thinking about hiring an executive resume writing services company, I’ve written this article to help guide you and make you an informed buyer.

 The #1 question I hear on a daily basis is: “I need to hire an executive resume writer, but how do I know which writer to hire because there are so many to choose from?”

 I always recommend speaking to multiple executive resume writers before making the investment in hiring one as it’s a decision that should not be taken lightly.
 Don’t be afraid to ask the hard-pressing questions about the writer’s credentials and qualifications, analyze if your personalities match up, and decide who you want to share the intimate details of your career with.

 Why Should You Hire an Executive Resume Writer or Executive Resume Writing Services Company?

-Writing an executive resume requires a different strategy and skill than writing a standard professional resume.
-Executives by their definition are high-caliber professionals found in the C-suite, holding a board seat, or they are operating in a Director, Senior Director, Vice President, Senior Vice President, Managing Director, etc. role.
+Writing an executive resume requires a different strategy and skill as opposed to writing a standard professional resume.
+Executives by their definition are high-caliber professionals found in the C-suite (General Counsel, Chief Legal Officer, CEO, CFO, CIO, etc.) or operating in a Director, Senior Director, Vice President, Senior Vice President, Managing Director, etc. role.
 Most executives earn anywhere from $175K to well over $3M+.
-Most executives are busy making big business decisions or solving complex business issues and hold large responsibility across organizations (managing large teams and multimillion-dollar P&L).
-The job market is incredibly competitive for them and therefore, the typical executive will invest in the upwards of $1,000 to $3,000+ for a branded resume and LinkedIn profile.
+They are making the big business decisions, solve complex business issues, and hold large responsibility across organizations (managing large teams and multimillion-dollar P&L).
+The job market is incredibly competitive for them, and therefore, the typical executive will invest in the upwards of $1,000 to $3,000+ for a branded resume and LinkedIn profile.

 We hire various experts everyday – from mechanics, to hairstylists, to personal trainers, to even nutritionists.
 WHY?
 Because they are experts at their craft.
 A trained executive resume writer is NO different than one of the aforementioned experts.
 Here’s an important statistic to keep in mind: